 - Which subjects are compulsory at Key Stage 4,

 - Which subjects are available as optional courses,

-- What each of the optional courses contains, demands and where it can lead in the future,
+- What each of the optional courses contains and reasons why you may enjoy it,

-- Options restrictions, recommendations and the E-Bacc (The English Baccalaureate).
+- Options restrictions and the EBacc (The English Baccalaureate).

 The pages in this document should provide you with the answers to these questions.